NatLabRockies/opet-firmware/README.md

     - make sure output is on without active errors
     - set start and end voltage using `LOAD:SETVOLT (voltage)` and `TRANS:ENDVOLT (voltage)`
     - Call `TRANS:MEAS` to start the transient measurement
-    - Wait at least \~20ms (one control loop time cycle, see section 5.3.3)
+    - Wait at least \~20ms (one control loop time cycle, see [Control loop timer multiplier](#control-loop-timer-multiplier))
     - Send `\*OPC?` and wait for reply or wait until measurement is finished
         - A response to this command is send right after the transient measurement is finished
     - Send `IV:DATA?` to collect the latest transient data

 ## System status and error handling
-- When using the `READ?` command to request load measurement data the system status byte is also transferred (see section 4.3.2.1)
+- When using the `READ?` command to request load measurement data the system status byte is also transferred (see [Read status and output measurements](#read-status-and-output-measurements))
 - The system status byte mainly details the output status, calibration mode status and error indicators
 - In normal operation, the status byte should just return "1", meaning output is on without any errors
 - The calibration status bit is enabled only during calibration, at which the current and voltage readings are returned in raw format without calibration applied